emreture/cs50web-chemlab/README.md

 First of all, users should be created by laboratory managers using Django's built in admin app.
 Superuser status should be active for laboratory managers and staff status should be active for laboratory staff.
 Customer users are associated with customers when customers are created.
 Only laboratory managers can create users.

 Customers are created in the admin app.
 When adding/editing a customer object, users of that customer can be selected.
 Laboratory staff can add and edit customers using website's customers page.
 Only laboratory managers can delete customers and associate users with customers using the admin app.
-Customers also can be added and edited by laboratory staff using customers app.
-Link to customers app is located on the navbar.
-But laboratory staff can not associate users with customers.

 After creating users and customers, test methods that will be performed in the laboratory should be defined.
 Then products and test methods to be applied to these products should be determined.
 Both test methods and products are added, edited and deleted using the admin app by laboratory managers.